NodeScriptLang/guides/src/guides/consuming-gcp-pub-sub.md

 ## Overview

-Overview of what we're going to build.
+Overview of what we're going to build today.

+## Step by step